 As you can see, if you like Numbers, you don’t really have to use Excel on Mac at all, but rather edit Excel documents right within Numbers and save them as .xls or .xlsx via exporting.
 And Numbers in iCloud works the same way as well.
 For other documents that come as images, use the powerful OCR functionality of Prizmo to modify them.
 And when it comes to PDFs, there’s no better solution than Nitro PDF Pro.

-Best of all, both Prizmo and Nitro PDF Pro are available to you absolutely free for seven days via Setapp, a platform with more than 230 unique Mac and iPhone apps, utilities, and tools for nearly everything you’d ever want to do, from calibrating your sound (Boom 3D) to creating a balance sheet of your apartment (Home Inventory) to sharing files with lightning speed (Dropshare).
+Best of all, both Prizmo and Nitro PDF Pro are available to you absolutely free for seven days via Setapp, a platform with more than 240 unique Mac and iPhone apps, utilities, and tools for nearly everything you’d ever want to do, from calibrating your sound (Boom 3D) to sharing files with lightning speed (Dropshare).
 Give all of these a try at no cost for a week — why not!